Welcome to Matsutani Lab @ Dept of ICS, Keio University, Japan

-- On-device learning for unsupervised anomaly detection
+- On-device learning for field-trainable anomaly detection

-- Acceleration on big data processing frameworks
+- Accelerating data processing frameworks

 - Data center network with light beam

-On-device learning for unsupervised anomaly detection (2017-present)
+On-device learning for field-trainable anomaly detection (2017-present)

 - Hiroki Matsutani, “Accelerating Anomaly Detection Algorithms on FPGA-Based High-Speed NICs”, The 18th International Forum on MPSoC for Software-defined Hardware (MPSoC’18), Invited Talk, Aug 2018.
 [Slide]

-Acceleration on various NoSQL data stores (2013-present)
+Accelerating NoSQL data stores (2013-2019)